werthm/FooAna/README.md

 FAVarList             : a list of analysis variables FAVarParticleA2     : a list of analysis variables for A2 particles
-    FAVarParticleA2KF : a list of analysis variables for A2 particles (kinematic fitting)
+    FAVarParticleA2KF : a list of analysis variables for A2 particles (kinematic fitting) FAVarHistogram        : a histogram to be filled with analysis variables

 FAUtils               : namespace with utility functions
 ```